QuickBridge/SSIS-Daily-Job/README.md

-# Sean-SSIS
+# SSIS-Daily-Job
-This repository contains all of Sean Tanoos' SSIS packages
+This repository contains all of the SSIS packages for the Daily Job